Emigration from Mexico

-Map of the Mexican diaspora around the world (include people with Mexican citizenship or children of Mexican born abroad).
+Map of the Mexican diaspora around the world (including people with Mexican citizenship or children of Mexicans born abroad).

 Mexican restaurant and shops in Astoria, Queens, NYC, United States.

 Emigration from Mexico is the movement of people from Mexico to other countries.
-Immigration from Mexico has risen over the years.
+Emigration from Mexico has risen over the years.

 Overview

 The United Nations listed Mexico among the top ten emigration nations during 1970 to 1995.
 The top destination by far is the United States, by a factor of over 150 to 1 compared to the second most popular destination, Canada.
 There are various reasons as to why people emigrate from Mexico such as the U.S needing low-skilled labor, or emigrants desiring to establish themselves and their families in the U.S. Furthermore, the patterns of immigration have changed over the years as laws and programs such as the U.S. Immigration Act of 1996, the Bracero Program, and the Immigration Reform and Control Act have affected migration.
 These programs, along with a heavy focus on the border in U.S politics, have led to many changes in where, how and why people emigrate.
 Following the U.S. in receiving immigrants from Mexico is Canada and Spain.
 However, the main place of immigration remains the U.S. Emigration to the U.S. increased in the period 2013-2018, as indicated in a report by the Pew Research Center which showed that, for the first time in years, more Mexicans were coming to the U.S. than leaving.